Miouge1/kubespray/contrib/terraform/packet/README.md

 ## Status

 This will install a Kubernetes cluster on Packet bare metal.
-It should work in all locations and on most hardware.
+It should work in all locations and on most server types.

 ## Approach
 The terraform configuration inspects variables found in